 UOW takes its commitment to providing a safe and respectful community seriously.
-In doing so, the University has launched a number of programs and initiatives.
+In doing so, the University has launched a number of programs, activities and initiatives.

 What we are doing

 The University has created an Action Plan, approved by the Vice-Chancellor, which informs and guides the activities we are undertaking to provide a safe and respectful community at UOW.SARC Action Plan 2019-2020